 Fund Description Major Fund?
-Liquid Fuels Accounts for revenues and expenditures of state liquid fuels grant funds No Fire Tax Accounts for revenues and expenditures of fire protection tax funds No Recreation Accounts for tax money received for recreational activities No
+Liquid Fuels Accounts for revenues and expenditures of state liquid fuels grant funds No Fire Tax Accounts for revenues and expenditures of fire protection tax funds No

 Capital Projects Funds - Capital projects funds are used to account for financial resources that are restricted, committed, or assigned to expenditures for capital outlays, including the acquisition or construction of capital facilities and other capital assets.